muskangarg03/ToursProject-Telusko/README.md

   1. **Create Account**:
   Sign up or log in at Cloudinary.
   2. **Retrieve Credentials**:
-  From the dashboard, copy Cloud Name, API Key, API Secret.
+  From the dashboard, copy Cloud Name, API Key, and API Secret.

   ```
   cloudinary.cloud-name= your_cloud-name